by Jerry Waxler

 I think of an essay as a discussion of ideas.
 For example, Gary explores his relationship with the Seven Wheelchairs in the title, rapidly traversing periods of time, progressing from one wheelchair to the next, and explaining the importance of this vehicle for his independence.
 He hates it when people say he is “confined to a wheel chair.”
 He prefers to see the machine as a sort of external appendage of himself, like a bionic man who uses wheels instead of legs.
 This discussion of his relationship to wheelchairs is an essay.

-Most memoirs are mostly stories.
-And yet, when you look more closely you almost always find essays, sometimes a paragraph long, and sometimes a page, embedded within the framework of the story.
+Memoirs are structured as stories.
+And yet, they almost always contain essays, sometimes a paragraph long, and sometimes a page.
 To learn about the relationship between these two forms, read Seven Wheelchairs or any favorite memoir carefully.
 In one color, highlight the scenes that could be performed as a play.
 In another color, highlight the parts that describe thoughts and ideas.
 See which parts you like, and think about how the author has handled the mix between these two forms.

 Philosophy of self-reliance seen through the eyes of a crip